harvard-lil/perma/developer.md

 This is automatically run in the background by `d invoke run`, so there is usually no need to run it manually.

-Compiled bundles (`perma_web/static/bundles/` and `perma_web/webpack-stats.json`) are build output and are not committed. `perma_web/frontend_assets.py` rebuilds them when their inputs change, and `d invoke run` and `d pytest` call it; `d invoke dev.build-frontend` runs it by hand.
-The container image compiles its own copy during the build.
+Compiled bundles (`perma_web/static/bundles/` and `perma_web/webpack-stats.json`) are build output, but they are still committed: the Salt hosts deploy from a checkout and never build. `perma_web/frontend_assets.py` rebuilds them when their inputs change, and `d invoke run` and `d pytest` call it; `d invoke dev.build-frontend` runs it by hand.
+CI on the Salt branches commits the rebuilt copies as it always has, and the container image ignores all of it and compiles its own during the build.
+Once Salt no longer deploys Perma these files leave the repository.

 ### Managing static files and user-generated files